winlaud/large-data-website/rabbit/flemish-giant.md

 - The first standards for the breed were written in 1893
 - An ancestor of many rabbit breeds all over the world
 - Exported from England and Belgium to America in the early 1890s to help improve the size of meat rabbits during the great *rabbit boom*.
-- Started appearing at small livestock shows in 1910